Bluemooses/Plants-a-Plenty/README.md

 1. With the list of garden beds, a user is able to edit those from season to season, and delete a garden bed in the event a user moves.
    ![Edit Page](/src/images/edit-garden.png)

+## Outro

+I learned so many valuable skills developing this application.
+Async/await functions, using redux as state management.
+Scoping an application, developing, and presenting.

+I wore all hats here, and had a riot doing it.